View more photos!

 Square dancing, flatfooting and clogging, Cajun & Zydeco dance, Cajun accordion, fiddle, guitar, vocals and bass & percussion, caller’s workshops, traditional clogging team workshop, old-time fiddle, banjo and guitar, mandolin, old-time songs, harmony singing and band workshops… plus jam sessions, song swaps, dance parties, slow jams and more!

 Open to Southern Week campers who need an extra night of fun and to folks who aren’t joining us for the whole week.
-You can add tickets while registering for camp or purchase à la carte dance and BBQ tickets here if you’re not coming to Southern Week.
+You can add tickets when registering for camp or purchase à la carte dance and BBQ tickets if you’re not coming to Southern Week.

 Ginny Hawker & Tracy Schwarz